 1. The customer’s database : key factor of success

-Have you organized an event with Weezevent, previously ?
+Have you organised an event with Weezevent, previously ?
 Use our Back Office feature : Attendees > Manage the attendees > Download to export easily the email addresses of past events attendees.
-This precise target represents your best rate of return !
+This precise target represents your best rate of return!
 Once downloaded, all you have to do is send your message from your business mailbox or use an emailing solution (such as Mailchimp, Mailjet, YMLP,…) to configure your message.

 Tip : in order to increase your database between two events, we suggest to collect the email address of your followers (on your blog, website) in feeding them regularly with news related to your field of activity.